JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 When I walked outside I ran into some random neighborhood kid.
 Honestly don’t remember who, but he asked me what I got from the store.
 I mean, if you went into a store it was to get something right?

 “Nothing,” I said.
 “Why?” he asked.
 “I don’t have enough money,” I said.
-“So what?” he responded.
+“So what?” he responded as he turned his head and looked down the block.

-We then walked a bit down the side of Speedway and he pointed to the side door.
+He then  .walked a bit down the side of Speedway and he pointed to the side door.

 “So what?”
 I said.